redFrik/yetanotheroscmovieplayer/README.md

 ./yetanotheroscmovieplayer_rpi
 ```

 and a black window should fill the screen.
-Press '`i`' to see the status and `ctrl+c` to exit.
+Type '`i`' to see the status and `ctrl+c` to exit.

 Now copy your own images and/or movie files into the **data** directory and start sending OSC commands from Python, JavaScript, PureData, SuperCollider or whatever - see testcode below.